All Collections

 Set up an AUX output

-6. On Add AUX Output > General, fill out the Output Name and select the Port that you want to trigger the event on.
+2. Select the Port on which you want to trigger the event.
 You can use any output available on the device.
-When complete, click Next.

 Deactivate an active scenario

-You can resolve and deactivate output events in these ways:
+You can resolve and deactivate AUX output event scenarios using any of these events:

-• Deactivate from Command—Requires that the event be acknowledged from a logged-in Command session by an Access Site Manager before it ends.
-Recommended only for high security environments.
+• Deactivate from Command only—Requires that the event scenario be acknowledged from a logged-in Command session by an Access Site Manager before it ends.
+Recommended only for high-security environments.

-• Timer—Indicates the end of a predetermined duration when the event will end.
-This is best for DFO events where the responders to the door may not have access to Command or for DHO events that do not always require resolution.
+• Timer Expires—Indicates the end of a predetermined duration when the event scenario will end.
+This is best if using DFO events to activate an AUX output where the responders to the door may not have access to Command or if using DHO events that do not always require resolution.

-• Door Closed—Indicates the door that triggered the event being closed, where the event will be resolved.
+• Door Closed—Indicates that the event scenario will be resolved by the door that triggered the event scenario being closed or any of the selected doors.
 We do not recommend this for DFO.

 Wire a door

-You can wire an event to AUX output relatively simply by connecting your powered accessory device in series with the NO/COM/NC port of the AUX output relay, where:
+You can wire an AUX output by connecting your powered accessory device in series with the NO/COM/NC port of the AUX output relay:

-• On the access controller products, they are the AUX cassette or terminal block.
+• On access controllers they are the AUX cassette or terminal block.

-• For the AX11, they are any of the output gates.
+• On the AX11, they are any of the output gates.

 Power the AUX relay

-Recommendation.
-By default, the AUX output does not provide power.
-We recommend to use a compatible power supply with your accessory, whether it's a buzzer or light wired into the relay.
-You are then able to power it up to 12VDC+ VDC at 250mA with the AUX power connection.
+The AUX output does not provide power by default.
+We recommend using a compatible power supply with your accessory, whether it's a buzzer or light wired into the relay.
+You can then power it up to 12VDC+ VDC at 250mA with the AUX power connection.

-Alternatively, if you need a higher current demand on the device, and you have a spare door port that is not in use, you can share the power output from there for 12 or 24 VDC.
+If your device has a higher current demand and you have a spare door port that is not in use, you can share the power output from there for 12 or 24 VDC.

 1. Set the power output to the desired 12V or 24V with the unit off.